What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

 The American Independent News Network is a nonprofit network of local news sites centered on government and politics.

 The network was founded by David S. Bennahum in 2006 as the Center for Independent Media, changing its name in 2010.
 It began with the New Journalist Pilot Program in Colorado and Minnesota, with 17 reporters participating.
 In 2007, the center began expanding to other areas, adding Iowa, Michigan, Washington, D.C., New Mexico and Florida.

 The network has raised $11.5 million from numerous donors and foundations since its inception.
-It currently has a network-wide budget of about $2.3 million with a news staff of 31.
+As of 2010, it had a network-wide budget of about $2.3 million with a news staff of 31.
 Bennahum’s goal is for the network to earn more of its revenue from advertising, events and sponsorships, with more than half of its funding still coming from grants.

 American Public Media is the second-largest producer and distributor of public radio in the United States, behind NPR, and the largest owner and operator of public radio stations.
 APM, based in St. Paul, Minn., produces national programs including A Prairie Home Companion and Marketplace.
 The company owns and operates the statewide Minnesota Public Radio network and…